rickyding2006/node-red-contrib-opcda-client-dynamic/README.md

 This node can be used in order to read and write to OPC DA servers.

-This node is based on emrebekar/node-red-contrib-opcda-client, modified opcda-read.js,
+This node is based on emrebekar/node-red-contrib-opcda-client, modified opcda-read.js.

-1)only valid tags is read for opcda-read when msg.payload tags is vaild msg.payload = {
+- only valid tags is read for opcda-read when msg.payload tags is vaild msg.payload = {
    tags: ["dev1.wendu","dev1.yali"]
 };

-2) for normal read( no payload tags ), only value changed tags will ouput when data change is checked.
+-  for normal read( no payload tags ), only value changed tags will ouput when data change is checked.
 For example,devl.wendu and devl.yali were set,only devl.wendu value changed, opcda-read will only output devl .wendu

-3) for dynamic read ( payload tags valid ), data change check is useless , all payload tags will output.
+-  for dynamic read ( payload tags valid ), data change check is useless , all payload tags will output.

 - opcda-server
 - opcda-read